AplaProject/apla-docs-en/source/index.rst

 History of DayLight, eGaaS, Apla, and Genesis
 ---------------------------------------------

-|project_name| is based on the source code of the blockchain created for the DCoin cryptocurrency, written in 2011 by the DCoin project founder.
+|platform| is based on the source code of the blockchain created for the DCoin cryptocurrency, written in 2011 by the DCoin project founder.

 DayLight